Communere/communere.github.io/_posts/2019-9-03-A-Brief-Description-on-Q-Learning.md

 <img src="/images/sunflower-3752842_960_720.jpg" />

 Put the agent at the start cell, and let it takes its first action!
 At the beginning, because of the unknown scores, its actions are taken randomely.
 However, when it reaches its first win/lose cell (reward or punishment cell), the cells in the path will be updated.
-In order not to take similar actions on first positive responce, or avoid a good path if it is failed somewhere at the end, an exploration mechanism is embeded into the learning phase of the Q-Learning.
+In order not to take similar actions on the first positive responce, or avoid a good path if it is failed somewhere at the end, an exploration mechanism is embeded into the learning phase of the Q-Learning.
 It means during the game, there is a probability that the agent select an action except the current best action.
 This is called the exploration probability.
 This is decreased during the learning process.
 It helps the agent to explore the environment at the beginning of the learning, and to focus on improving its final steps at the end.

 ## Lets talk formula!